December 31, Reading 1 – Esther 9, 10

 Thank You for Your grace – Giving to us blessing that we do not deserve.

 Please fix our eyes on You today Lord God.
-Please show us what You would have us know from Your word.
+Please show us what you would have us know from Your word.

 Amen.